Healthy California Burger Bowl Recipe

 Prepare the ingredients: Rinse and cut up the vegetables, and from the ground beef into two hamburger patties and sprinkle them with sea salt, onion powder and black pepper to taste.
 Mix up the dressing.
 Preheat the grill at medium-high heat.

-Flip the burgers over, and continue to cook for 4 to 5 minutes longer until they reach an internal temperature of 145 F.
+Step 2.
+Continue to cook.
+Flip the burgers over, and continue to cook for 4 to 5 minutes longer until they reach an internal temperature of 145 F for medium-cooked flavorful burgers.

-While the burgers are cooking, fill up the bowls with lettuce, tomatoes, onions, and avocados, and mix up the dressing.
+Step 3.
+Assemble the salad.
+While the burgers are cooking, fill the bowls with lettuce, tomatoes, onions, and avocados and mix the dressing.

+Step 4.
+Add the burger and dressing.
 Top the salad ingredients with the cooked burger, and pour the dressing on top.

-Ingredient Notes & Substitutions
+Ingredient notes & substitutions

-The full list of ingredients to make these delicious burger bowls is above.
+The full list of ingredients to make these delicious beef burger bowls is above.
 Below are notes about some of the ingredients along with ideas for substitutes.

 Dressing Substitutes.
 You can use any kind of dressing in this recipe.
 We also like our burger bowls topped with homemade ranch dressing or blue cheese dressing.

 Store leftover burger bowls in an airtight container in the refrigerator for up to 3 days.
+Enjoy the leftovers cold or heat the burger separately in the oven or microwave.

 Recipe Variations